OWASP/CheatSheetSeries/cheatsheets/PHP_Configuration_Cheat_Sheet.md

 ## Suhosin (PHP 5.X)

 Consider using [Suhosin](https://suhosin.org/) if you want to patch many custom security flaws in various parts of PHP.
-Note: only usable in 5.X branch and should not be used in prod now as 5.X is EOL.
+> **Suhosin is only usable on the 5.X branch and should not be used on production servers as 5.X reached EOL.**

 ## Snuggleupagus (PHP 7.X)